Django Tutorial Part 11: Deploying Django to production

 Then save your settings and commit them to your Github repo and to Heroku:

-git add -A git commit -m 'Update ALLOWED_HOSTS with site and development server URL' git push origin main git push heroku master
+git add -A git commit -m 'Update ALLOWED_HOSTS with site and development server URL' git push origin main git push heroku main

 After the site update to Heroku completes, enter a URL that does not exist (e.g. /catalog/doesnotexist/).
 Previously this would have displayed a detailed debug page, but now you should just see a simple "Not Found" page.